-Timing: The Employer-Sponsored Insurance program through Kentucky HEALTH will be available to beneficiaries on January 1, 2019.
+Timing: The Employer-Sponsored Insurance program through Kentucky HEALTH will be available to beneficiaries in 2019.

 Kentucky HEALTH will provide advance reimbursement to the employee for the full employee cost of the employer plan, minus the beneficiary's required Kentucky HEALTH premium amount.

 There will be

 no other out-of-pocket costs for those covered on the plan.
 Medicaid will cover the cost for services that are covered by Kentucky HEALTH if they are not covered by the employer plan.

 Mandatory enrollment: Medicaid Expansion adults, parents, caretakers & those with Transitional Medical Assistance who have been enrolled in Kentucky HEALTH for 12 months